RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 3. Adding the `ActiveActive` field to the REC spec.
 4. Creating the database with the `crdb-cli` tool.

-## REAADB public preview
+### Active-Active controller method

-The 6.2.4-4 release includes a public preview of new Active-Active controller.
+Releases 6.4.2 or later support the new Active-Active controller.
 The new setup method includes the following steps:

-1. Enable the new resources on your `RedisEnterpriseCluster`s (REC).
-2. Configure an ingress with `ingressOrRouteSpec` in the REC spec.
-3. Collect and apply REC admin credentials for all participating RECs.
+1. Collect and apply REC admin credentials for all participating RECs.
-4. Create `RedisEnterpriseRemoteCluster` (RERC) resources.
+2. Create `RedisEnterpriseRemoteCluster` (RERC) resources.
-5. Create `RedisEnterpriseActiveActiveDatabase` (REAADB) resource.
+3. Create `RedisEnterpriseActiveActiveDatabase` (REAADB) resource.

+## Redis Enterprise Active-Active controller for Kubernetes

+{{<note>}} The features below are only available for releases 6.4.2-4 and later. {{</note>}}

+[Active-Active]({{<relref "/rs/databases/active-active/">}}) databases give you read-and-write access to Redis Enterprise clusters (REC) in different Kubernetes clusters or namespaces.
+Active-Active deployments managed by the Redis Enterprise operator require two additional custom resources: Redis Enterprise Active-Active database (REAADB) and Redis Enterprise remote cluster (RERC).

+To create an Active-Active Redis Enterprise deployment for Kubernetes with these new features, first [prepare participating clusters]({{<relref "/kubernetes/active-active/preview/prepare-clusters.md">}}) then [create an Active-Active database]({{<relref "/kubernetes/active-active/preview/create-reaadb.md">}}).

+For the currently supported procedure, see [Create Active-Active databases for Kubernetes]({{<relref "/kubernetes/active-active/create-aa-database.md">}}).

+### REAADB custom resource

+Redis Enterprise Active-Active database (REAADB) contains a link to the RERC for each participating cluster, and provides configuration and status to the management plane.

+For a full list of fields and options, see the [REAADB API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_active_active_database_api.md).

+### RERC custom resource

+Redis Enterprise remote cluster (RERC) custom resource contains configuration details for all the participating clusters.

+For a full list of fields and options, see the [RERC API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_remote_cluster_api.md).

+### Limitations

+* No support for Hashicorp Vault for storing secrets (RED-95805)
+* No support for upgrading the database Redis version
+* Admission is not blocking REAADB with `shardCount` which exceeds license quota.
+(RED-96301)

+  Fix the problems with the REAADB and reapply.
+* The `<rec-name>/<rec-namespace>` value must be unique for each RERC resource.
+(RED-96302)

+* Only global database options are supported, not support for specifying configuration per location.
+* No support for migration from old (manual) Active-Active database method to new Active-Active controller.

 ## More info